-Fed.
-R. Civ.
-P. 23.1 (2009); Schilling v.
+197 FED.
+R. CIV.
+P. 23.1; Schilling v.
 Belcher, 582 F.2d 995, 999 (5th Cir.
-1978) ("the [stock] ownership requirement continues throughout the life of the suit. . . ."); Romero v.
+1978) (noting "the [stock] ownership requirement continues throughout the life of the suit"); Romero v.
 US Unwired, Inc., No. 04-2312, 2006 WL 2366342, at 5 (E.D.
 La.
 Aug.
 11, 2006) (slip op.) (holding that merger divested shareholder plaintiff of standing to pursue derivative claim under Fed.
 R. Civ.
 P. 23.1 and dismissing suit); Zauber v.
 Murray Sav.
-Ass'n, 591 S.W.2d 932, 937-938 (Tex.
+Ass'n, 591 S.W.2d 932, 937-38 (Tex.
 Civ.
 App.
 1979) ("The requirement in article [TBCA] 5.14(B) [as it existed in 1979] that in order to bring a derivative suit a plaintiff must have been a shareholder at the time of the wrongful transaction, is only a minimum requirement.
 The federal rule governing derivative suits, which contains similar requirements to article 5.14(B), has been construed to include a further requirement that shareholder status be maintained throughout the suit. [citations omitted] The reasoning behind allowing a shareholder to maintain a suit in the name of the corporation when those in control wrongfully refuse to maintain it is that a shareholder has a proprietary interest in the corporation.
 Therefore, when a shareholder sues, he is protecting his own interests a well as those of the corporation.
-If a shareholder voluntarily disposes of his shares after instituting a derivative action, he necessarily destroys the technical a derivative plaintiff's shares in the corporation are converted in the merger into cash or securities of another entity.
-Only one Texas court has ruled on the merger survival issue under the derivative provisions in the current Texas Corporate Statutes, holding that, at least in a cashout merger, the right of a shareholder to bring a derivative action on behalf of the non-surviving corporation does not survive the merger.
-Whereas Delaware law explicitly allows for direct suit in such cases, Gearhart held that under Texas law fiduciary claims in connection with a merger are the right of the corporation itself, not individual shareholders.
-153
+If a shareholder voluntarily disposes of his shares after instituting a derivative action, he necessarily destroys the technical foundation of his right to maintain the action. [citation omitted] If, on the other hand, a shareholder's status is involuntarily destroyed, a court of equity must determine whether the status was destroyed without a valid business purpose; for example, was the action taken merely to defeat the plaintiff's standing to maintain the suit?
+If no valid business purpose exists, a court of corporation are converted in the merger into cash or securities of another entity.
+Only one Texas court has ruled on the merger survival issue under the derivative provisions in the current Texas Corporate Statutes, holding that, at least in a cash-out merger, the right of a shareholder to bring a derivative action on behalf of the non-surviving corporation does not survive the merger.198 Whereas Delaware law explicitly allows for direct suit in such cases, Gearhart held that under Texas law fiduciary claims in connection with a merger are the right of the corporation itself, not individual shareholders.199

-G. Effect of Sarbanes-Oxley Act of 2002 on Common Law Fiduciary Duties.
+H. Effect of Sarbanes-Oxley Act of 2002 on Common Law Fiduciary Duties.